 Oxygen equipment & accessories

-Under the above conditions, Medicare helps pay for:
+If you meet the conditions above, Medicare helps pay for:

 - Systems that provide oxygen